HumanOsv/NICSall/README.md

 explained below.

-The XYZ file cartesian coordinates format is a chemical file format (https://openbabel.org/docs/dev/FileFormats/XYZ_cartesian_coordinates_format.html).
+*a)* The XYZ file cartesian coordinates format is a chemical file format (https://openbabel.org/docs/dev/FileFormats/XYZ_cartesian_coordinates_format.html).

     coords = FileName.xyz

 *NOTE: For a better analysis it's recommended that all the molecular rings must be placed in the XY plane, in such a way that the external magnetic field is on the Z axis.*

-Quality grid of NICS parameters.
+*b)* Quality grid of NICS parameters.

     quality = 0.2

 *NOTE: For efficiency consideration, the default quality of grid data is 0.4*

-The size of the box (in Angstroms) length, width, and height.
+*c)* The size of the box (in Angstroms) length, width, and height.
 NICSall build an automatic box.

     box_size =